Problems in the workplace?

 - Bullying and/or harassment

 - Contract problems

 Aberdeen UCU has a team of personal case workers who are trained to deal sensitively and discreetly with all aspects of workplace problems.
 They are available to offer advice, support and assistance to members.
-Further support is available from the UCU regional office in Edinburgh if needed with legal back-up also provided if required (subject to being a UCU member for a qualifying period before a problem arises).
+Further support is available from the UCU Scotland office in Glasgow if needed with legal back-up also provided if required (subject to being a UCU member for a qualifying period before a problem arises).

 The UCU website is a useful starting point for anyone who has a work-related problem - it contains basic advice and links to sites offering useful financial advice about pensions, taxes and benefits.